IU Bloomington affiliates wishing to borrow from other universities

-- You will be mailed an ALI card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.
+- You will be mailed an ALI Borrower's Card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.

 Instructions for Visitors from a participating ALI Library

-- You must present the "ALI" card you obtained from your home institution's library and a government-issued photo ID.
+- You must present the ALI Borrower's Card you obtained from your home institution's library and a government-issued photo ID.

-- At the IUB libraries, ALI card carriers will receive the same privileges as Indiana residents.
+- At the IUB libraries, ALI Borrower's Card carriers will receive the same privileges as Indiana residents.